 The same can be said of a deep cut on your hand.
 The cut hurts, but getting stitches hurts even worse.
 It is a temporary pain that is necessary for the cut to heal quickly and correctly.
 Without stitches, the chance for the cut to re-open increases, thus slowing the healing process.

 What can I expect in our first session?

-Prior to your first session, you will log onto the client portal and complete your intake paperwork.
+Prior to your first online session, you will log onto the client portal and complete your intake paperwork.
 This will include filling out a form about your personal history and current issues you would like to address.
 I will review your answers before we meet.
 You will get a chance to get deeper into your story, discuss your goals for therapy and determine whether I am the best fit to help you achieve them.

 It is important that you get a clear sense of whether or not you feel safe and comfortable with me and that I am someone with whom you can be vulnerable.
 We both have to feel we are a good fit.
 If that is not the case, I am more than happy to provide you with referrals.

 In order to make sure neither of us are making a hasty decision as to whether we are a good fit, I do not pressure to schedule a follow-up session.
 I don't want you to feel pressured to decide right then if you want to work with me.
 Instead, I encourage you to take a few days, perhaps even meet with other therapists.
 If, after that time you would like to work together, you will contact me and we will set up your next appointment.

 Going forward, we may do EMDR (eye movement desensitization reprocessing), CBT (cognitive behavioral therapy) or other talk therapies.
 Regardless of the type of therapy, every session will likely have plenty of laughs, possibly some tears, and "aha" moments.